Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all price ranges.

 Note: Most lots in the area charge parking fees for both the day you arrive and the day you leave.
 So if you take a 7-day cruise (e.g., departing Sunday afternoon and returning back the following Sunday morning), you will be charged for eight days of parking.

 Rates below are estimated (including taxes/fees) and are subject to change.
+Want to save money?
+See our page on Port Canaveral parking discounts and coupons.

 Port Canaveral Official Parking